GiGurra/snail/README.md

 ### Lessons learned

 While building this library, many different implementations and designs were tried.
-It's still mostly just a prototype, but a few things have been learned:
+It's still mostly just a prototype, but a few of the things have been learned:

 * If you aim to create a system capable of achieving for example 100 million elements/messages per second on a global level (=through the chain of steps/components in entire system), which is roughly the level we aim for, each step in